Is it time for a marketing plan tune-up for your destination? If so, a Marketing Action Plan (MAP) may be just the tool you have been searching for.

 It’s important to remember that Marketing Action Plans are never completely done.
 We often find ourselves saying that the MAP is a living, breathing document—returning often to add processes or reorganize the priority.

-Over the last 10 years, Stamp has facilitated the development and annual re-assessment of 100s of Marketing Action Plans.
+Over the last 10 years, Stamp has facilitated the development and annual re-assessment of hundreds of Marketing Action Plans.
 In addition to plan development, our team has also developed a Marketing Action Planning seminar and leads Marketing Action Planning development how-to sessions at meetings and conferences.
 If you would like to discuss Stamp facilitating the development of a MAP directly with your destination, please contact Susan Bryan to schedule a call.